google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/animating-modal-views.markdown

 Adding `scale` to the transform makes the view appear to drop onto the screen slightly, which is a nice effect.
 The default transition applies to both transform and opacity properties with a custom curve and a duration of 0.1 seconds.

 The duration is pretty short, though, but it's ideal for when the user dismisses the view and wants to get back to your app.
 The downside is that it’s probably too aggressive for when the modal view appears.
-To fix this you should override the transition values for the "visible" class:
+To fix this you should override the transition values for the `visible` class:

 {% highlight css %}
 .modal.visible {